 BIRDIE MACLENNAN AWARD

-Birdie MacLennan will be remembered by almost everyone who has ever worked with serials in a professional capacity as the Listowner & Moderator for SERIALST, the unique forum for discussion of serials in libraries since October 1990.
+Birdie MacLennan is remembered by almost everyone who has ever worked with serials in a professional capacity as the Listowner & Moderator for SERIALST, the unique forum for discussion of serials in libraries since October 1990.
 As the guiding hand behind this resource, Birdie shaped the landscape for serials management throughout the crucial internet era; a time when the most change occurred in the field since the founding of the first scholarly journals in the 17th Century.
 She gave generously of her time and experience with colleagues near and far, and was full of humor and good spirit.
 Throughout her career she was a friend and fan of the NASIG organization, volunteering in many roles.
 NASIG benefited immeasurably from the life of Birdie MacLennan, one of the foremost librarians of her generation.

-Applicants must currently be in a position of a professional nature with primary responsibilities for some aspect of information resource management, e.g. serials and/or e-resources acquisitions, resource metadata and discovery, scholarly communications, collections management, or digital publishing, e-resource or serials sales, or scholarly publishing.
-Applicants must have served in this position or an equivalent leadership role for a minimum of five years at the time of the application deadline.
-Preference will be given to applicants who have demonstrated excellence in the core serials competencies, and have contributed to the profession through innovation and/or mentoring.
+Applicants must currently be in a position of a professional nature with primary responsibilities for some aspect of information resource management (e.g., serials and/or e-resources acquisitions, resource metadata and discovery, scholarly communications, collections management, digital publishing, e-resource or serials sales, scholarly publishing, or knowledgebase management), vendor, agent, or scholarly publisher.

-Vice-Chair, NASIG Awards & Recognition Committee
+Chair, NASIG Awards & Recognition Committee

 University of Northern Colorado